2023 Most Popular Geological & Earth Sciences Bachelor's Degree Schools in Oklahoma

 The colleges and universities below are the most popular for geology majors pursuing a bachelor's degree.

 Our analysis found University of Oklahoma Norman Campus to be the most popular school for geological and earth sciences students who want to pursue a bachelor’s degree in Oklahoma.
-University of Oklahoma is a fairly large public school located in the medium-sized suburb of Norman.
+University of Oklahoma is a very large public school located in the medium-sized suburb of Norman.

 About 23% of the students majoring in geology at the school are women while 77% are male.